 - I will ignore market prognosticators.

-• I will ensure that my holdings are adequately diversified within each asset class I own.
+- I will ensure a well-balanced diversification within each asset class I own.

-• I will focus on controlling my investment-related costs.
+- I will proactively manage and minimize my investment-related costs.

-• I will ignore money managers or others selling products rather than advice.
+- I will ignore money managers or those prioritizing product sales over sound advice.

-• I will hold my least tax-efficient assets in my tax-deferred accounts.
+- I will strategically place my least tax-efficient assets in tax-deferred accounts.

-• I will not allow the price I have paid for a security to influence my future investment decisions—except for tax considerations regarding capital gains and losses.
+- I will not allow the purchase price of a security to influence my future investment decisions, except for tax considerations regarding capital gains and losses.

-• At year-end, I will harvest tax losses simply, without deviating from my target portfolio allocations, by selling and buying index-type funds within the same asset class.
+- At year-end, I will strategically harvest tax losses without deviating from my target portfolio allocations, by selling and buying index-type funds within the same asset class.

-• I will appreciate the simplicity of the AIS approach.
-Instead of worrying about factors that are not within my control, I will establish a clear plan and turn my attention to enjoying life.
+- I will appreciate the simplicity of the AIS approach.
+Instead of worrying about uncontrollable factors, I will concentrate on what I can control – and relish life!